Living in Argentina

 A family of four planning on installing themselves in a major city will be fine with US$1,800 per month for smaller cities and US$2,000 for Buenos Aires.

-A significant amount more will be needed for those planning to send the kiddos to one of the elite private schools such as Lincoln American school, which costs US$15-30k a year, depending on the child’s age.
+Parents of school-age kids who are planning to send them to one of of the elite private schools such as Lincoln American School, which costs US$15-30k a year, depending on the child’s age, will need more.

 Sometimes it seems there are two economies — one for foreigners from developed countries and one for South Americans.